Does your sales strategy have a well-articulated e-commerce component?

 3. Invest in User-Friendly Design

 Design matters, so make sure your e-commerce portal is attractive and easy to use.
 Most major e-commerce platforms have a slew of in-house templates and themes, often at no additional charge.
-Check out Shopify’s extensive theme library for ideas, or do some Googling on your own.
+Check out Shopify’s extensive theme library for ideas, or do some Googling on your own using search terms like “premium Shopify themes” or more niche terms of your choice.
 And don’t be scared of the upfront cost of investing in customization: Hiring a UX expert to spiff up your portal could be the best investment you make in your fledgling e-commerce operation.

 4. Make It Easy to Check Out (And Buy More)